 is not defensible; and

-states that Requester will:
+states that Requester will comply with all applicable data protection laws while retaining Customer’s contact details and will use Customer’s contact details only:

-only use Customer’s contact details to determine whether further action is warranted to resolve the issue; to attempt to contact Customer regarding the issue; and/or in a legal proceeding concerning the issue;
+to determine where further action is warranted to resolve the issue;

-only retain Customer’s contact details for as long as is necessary to achieve the objectives outlined in Section II(A)(6)(b)(i); and
+to attempt to contact Customer regarding the issue; and/or

-comply with all applicable data protection laws while retaining Customer’s contact details.
+in a legal proceeding concerning the issue.

 Where the signatory is not the rights holder, he/she must attest that he/she is an authorized representative of the rights holder, capable and qualified to evaluate and address the matters involved in this request, and having the authority to make the representations and claims on behalf of the rights holder in the request, including the authority to bind the rights holder to the limitations on the use of Customer data once disclosed.